Whiteknight/whiteknight.github.com/drafts/gsoc_proposals.md

 would be participating in GSoC, have the best proposals.
 This is because they have had all the extra time to chat with us, find out what kinds of projects we want, and get feedback from us about how to make those proposals better.

+Some students came to us with lacklustre proposal ideas, but after several iterations of feedback, and after discussions with Parrot contributors about what *parrot wanted*, those proposal ideas were improved.
+Again, I mention that several of these students now have some of the most impressive proposals I have ever seen.

 On a side note, the same thing goes for GSoC mentors: If we don't know who you are, you aren't going to be a mentor for us.
 There's no negotiation on this